geoffrowland/moodle-filter_jmol/filter/jmol/README.txt

 This is a very simple filter taking advantage of the excellent open-source "Jmol" molecular visualisation project (http://jmol.sourceforge.net).
-The filter includes some some basic controls and a help file.
+The filter includes some some basic controls and help files.

 TO INSTALL: